Thinking About Raising Chickens?

 - Check online for plants in your yard that may be toxic, as chickens love to eat greenery and your garden is ‘on the menu’!
 It follows that you should never use pesticide spray on or around plants that chickens may eat, and never use slug and snail killer pellets as they will kill your birds.
 Chickens naturally scratch and dig in the dirt with much gusto, so don’t expect them to steer clear of your prize-winning petunia patch.
 If you don’t want them to eat it and/or dig it up, fence it off.

 - Be careful what you use to clean the chicken coop with; ensure that it is non-toxic.
-Also, when cleaning, consider wearing a respiratory mask to protect you from any airborne parasites, especially if you are sickly or liable to respiratory illnesses.
+Also, when cleaning, consider wearing a respiratory mask to protect yourself from any airborne parasites, especially if you are sickly or liable to respiratory illnesses.
 Always wear gloves when cleaning out bird droppings.

 - Roosters are loud!
-All male chickens love to crow and they do it in the morning, noon, night and every chance they get in-between.
+All male chickens love to crow and they do it in the morning, noon, night, and every chance they get in between.
 Keep that in mind if you have close neighbors.
 Hens, on the other hand, are not as noisy, but they do cackle loudly here and there.

 - Chickens can carry diseases just like any other outdoor animal, so if you have very small children, make sure you monitor their contact.
 Tell them to wash their hands after petting them, and never kiss a chicken.
 Educate yourself on chicken health, including common diseases and parasites, many of which can be carried in by wild birds.

 - Consider what you will do with unwanted birds.
 If you’re hatching your own chickens, about half of them will be roosters.
 They can’t be kept together because they’ll kill each other and harm the hens as well.
 Likewise, if your main reason for keeping chickens is for the eggs, remember that chickens can live 8-10 years but only have a productive life (one egg every 1.5 days) of about 2-3 years.
-It’s not easy to find homes for roosters and unproductive chickens, and usually your only option is to sell them for meat.
+It’s not easy to find homes for roosters and unproductive chickens, and usually, your only option is to sell them for meat.
 However, keeping older chickens is often an option.
-They don’t eat quite as much, but still produce delicious eggs.
+They don’t eat quite as much but still produce delicious eggs.
 The roosters make good chicken jerky if you’re ambitious.
-Be aware that rooster meat is pretty tough and would rarely make something like fried chicken taste good.
+Be aware that rooster meat is pretty tough and would rarely make something like fried chicken tastes good.

 Things You’ll Need